 Starting salary for professional helicopter pilots is about $70,000 per year plus a generous fringe benefits package.
 The average helicopter pilot makes between $80,000 and $120,000 per year.
 Based on experience and specialization quite a few pilots earn in excess of $200,000 per year.

 The entire career training can be completed in as little as 9 months.

 We guarantee employment with us as a flight instructor and commercial pilot upon completion of your training.

 There is a huge demand for helicopter pilots in the industry.
-Over 25% of all current helicopter pilots are reaching retirement age, the military is producing less pilots than in the past, there is an increased use of helicopters in many fields such as Emergency Medical Service, law enforcement, offshore oil transport, and tour operations, and the development of new, more cost-effective helicopters is opening up more helicopter operations opportunities every day - all this is creating a tremendous demand for new helicopter pilots.
+About 30% of all current helicopter pilots are reaching retirement age, the military is producing less pilots than in the past, there is an increased use of helicopters in many fields such as Emergency Medical Service, law enforcement, offshore oil transport, and tour operations, and the development of new, more cost-effective helicopters is opening up more helicopter operations opportunities every day - all this is creating a tremendous demand for new helicopter pilots.